ellisonbg/py4science/book/getting_started.rst

-In Windows you can execute a python file which ends in the suffix ".py" by double clicking on it.
+In Windows you can also execute a python file which ends in the suffix ".py" by double clicking on it.
 When you double click on it, you will see a command terminal window pop up, whatever output your program generates will scroll by, and the window will immediately